lydell/elm-watch/docs/getting-started.md

 **You are responsible for** creating an HTML file, linking to the built JS and initializing the app.

-Here’s some HTML to get your started.
+Here’s some HTML to get you started.

 - For `Browser.sandbox` and `Browser.element`: